sparkflows/sparkflows-docs/docs/tutorials/pipelines/airflow_pipelines/sf_sp_execution_validation.rst

-Snowflake Stored Procedure Execution and Validation
+Snowflake Stored Procedure Execution & Validation
 ====
 This tutorial demonstrates how to execute and validate a Snowflake stored procedure using Sparkflows and Airflow.